 Airfinance Journal noted the transaction included a number of innovative firsts, including the first ABS to achieve a Kroll rating, the first recent deal to be done in bond format and a number of features that provide flexibility to the issuer, such as increased ability to sell or substitute aircraft.

-Steven Chung worked on the transaction with Andrew Fowler, Brian Liu, Jason Kaplan, Valerie Clark, Alastair Macdonald and Chris Fickes.
+Steven Chung worked on the transaction with Andrew Fowler, Jason Kaplan, Valerie Clark, Alastair Macdonald and Chris Fickes.
 Andy Braiterman, Jim Delaney and Alex Anderson advised on tax and Employee Retirement Income Security Act issues.

 In the "Regional Jet/Turboprop Deal of the Year," Hughes Hubbard advised Latin American carrier Avianca in the financing of 15 ATR 72-600 aircraft pursuant to a purchase agreement with Avions de Transport Regional for the acquisition of those aircraft and options for 15 additional aircraft.
 The deal was worth nearly $700 million.